royalmo/hostapd-bot/README.md

 Then, look at **docs/tutorial.md** to see how you can interact with the Telegram Bot.

+The other files at the *docs* folder are not written for users but for contributors.

 ## Contribute

 This project is Open Source and is part of the EPSEM's Communication Systems